freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-discuss-roles-and-responsibilies/task-7.md

 ## --answers--

-She is responsible for the HR department.
+She is looking for a job in the HR department.

+### --feedback--

+Bob's statement indicates she already has a significant role, not that she is seeking employment.

 ---